Dunmail Park

-Dunmail Park is a shopping centre located in Siddick, near Workington, in Cumbria, United Kingdom.
+Dunmail Park is a shopping centre located in Siddick, near Workington, in Cumbria, England.
 It is located one-and-a-half miles north of the centre of Workington on the A596, and four-and-a-half miles south of the town of Maryport.
 It is named after Dunmail, a legendary king of Cumberland.

 Construction began in 1986, following the purchase of the site by J Dixon & Son, Ltd on land near Siddick ponds which had been in use since the late 19th century for mining and iron working.
 The iron works previously on the site had, at one time, employed 5000 workers.
 Dunmail Park opened to the public in 1988, and is open Monday-Saturday from 07:00 until 23:00, and on Sundays from 10:30 until 23:00.
 However, individual shop opening times vary, and with the exception of the supermarket, most do not open before 09:00.